tikatoo/irc.js/docs/API.rst

     If ``message`` is a function it will be treated as a ``callback`` (i.e. both arguments to this function are optional).
     Outputs an error to console if it is already disconnected or disconnecting.

-    :param string message: an optional message to send when disconnecting.
+    :param string message: an optional message to send when disconnecting
     :param function callback: an optional callback

 .. js:function:: Client.send(command, arg1, arg2, ...)